JackDanna/FogentRoleplayTemplate/README.md

 ## Challenge Level

 Challenge Level represents the difficulty of a task set by the narrator proportionate to an **AVERAGE PERSON OF THE WORLD**.
-If a character is able to get enough wins to meet or beat the challenge level, they succeeded.
+If a character is able to get enough wins to meet or beat the Challenge Level, they succeeded.

 |      Difficulty      | Challenge Level |
 | :------------------: | :-------------: |